cferdinandi/reef/README.md

 - Load it with a simple `<script>` tag&mdash;no command line or transpiling required.
 - Updates only the parts of the DOM that have changed.
 Keep those form fields in focus!
 - Work with native JavaScript methods and browser APIs instead of custom methods and pseudo-languages.
+- Supported all the way back to IE10.

 Ditch that bloated framework, and make web development fun and simple again!